flimflam-austin/hugo-cms-test/content/quick_reads/20210414-Johnson-And-Johnson-Pause/index.md

 colorpaletteclassname: '--dark-gray'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # PAUSE

       ### The U.S. has recommended a pause on use of the Johnson & Johnson
       vaccine.

       ### Here’s Why:
     _key: 59a801b1cac1
   - order: 1
+    useCheckmark: false
     body: >-
       ### **The Basics**

       * FDA & CDC report 6 cases of “rare and severe” blood clots in women ages 18-48, causing “severe stroke-like illness.”

       * Symptoms: 6-13 days after dose.

       * 1 case was fatal; 1 patient is in critical condition.

       * Condition “very similar” to “another vaccine in Europe.”

       * Officials did not name AstraZeneca, but concerns *have* surfaced about blood clotting and the AstraZeneca vaccine in Europe.
     _key: 9655b79cee22
   - order: 2
+    useCheckmark: false
     body: >-
-      ### **Why Is It Happening? **
+      ### **Why Is It Happening?**

       The FDA isn’t certain, but offered this:

       * A focus is the adenoviral vector vaccines.
 The J&J vaccine uses a shell of an adenovirus (called adenoviral vectors) as a “delivery vehicle” for the vaccine into your body.
 AstraZeneca uses a similar technology.

       * Doctors say that in some cases the body’s immune response to the adenovirus may lead to this very rare condition.
     _key: 0ca49324770f
   - order: 3
+    useCheckmark: false
     body: >-
-      ### **The Risk **
+      ### **The Risk**

       * This condition occurred in 6 cases out of the more than 6.8 million J&J